-IKB's staff development strategy is derived from its corporate strategy and applies on a Group-wide basis.
+IKB's staff development strategy is derived from its corporate strategy.
+IKB's aim is for employees to continue to identify with IKB, its values and its strategic orientation.
 Employee expertise is a vital factor in IKB's success.
 In light of the dynamic markets, employee training is extremely important to the Bank.
 IKB's business success is based on the commitment and motivation of its employees and their creativity, qualifications and willingness to learn.
 The Bank's corporate policy also aims to create a framework for ensuring that employees are happy and successful with IKB.

 IKB offers a wide range of measures to support its employees.
 The available training is concentrated around needs-oriented professional seminars.
-Seminars are also offered in areas such as work techniques, foreign languages and management skills.
-In the financial year 2018/19, there were over 300 qualification measures with a total of 2,594 participations.
+Methodological and behavioural training, foreign language courses and management seminars are also offered, for example.
+In the financial year 2019/20, there were over 400 qualification measures with a total of 2,800 participations.